bhauman/figwheel-main/docs/config-options.md

 ## :npm

-Support for importing webpack bundles.
+Support for importing Webpack bundles.

 > Experimental feature!
 This feature may change or be removed entirely.
 > Only available in `0.1.8-SNAPSHOT` or higher